vallard/K8sServerless/mongo/README.md

 > use Inventory
 ```

 This will create our database if it wasn't created already.
 Now let's create a collection, or a table.
 This will be a collection of documents or records in this database.
-T
+Type the below at the prompt:

 ```
 db.Inventory.insert( { "brand" : "Versace", "description": "small quilted icon shoulder bag", "quantity" : 40 } )
 ```

 We will get back the output:

 ```